Sourcing fresh blood products

 - plasma.

-A simple process called centrifugation spins the blood to separate it into these parts.
+This separation is done through a simple process called centrifugation, which spins the blood to separate it into these parts.
 Red blood cells and platelets are also filtered to remove white blood cells.

 How fresh blood products are used